Dreams of a sword: the blade with which your life tests whether you are ready to stand for your own

 Astrological note: The dream of a rusted or broken sword often arrives during tense transits of Saturn through the 1st or 10th house, during its aspects to Mars, and during periods of Pluto touching your Mars.
 Capricorns, Aries, and Scorpios recognize this dream especially precisely.
 If Saturn is now touching your Mars — the Guardian marks the wear of the old strategy, and the dream conveys this through a blade no longer fit for your present life.

-A sword ends up in your hand, passed by someone significant: a teacher, a father, a mother, a spiritual figure, a stranger with particular weight.
+A sword ends up in your hand, passed to you by someone significant: a teacher, a father, a mother, a spiritual figure, a stranger with particular weight.
 Perhaps the blade is laid on your shoulder; perhaps you receive it with a bow.
-In the body — a particular solemn tremor: something larger than my usual scale is being handed to me.
+A particular solemn tremor lives in the body: something larger than my usual scale is being handed to me.

-Your Healer speaks here — the part that understands that strength is passed from hand to hand and that to accept it is both honor and responsibility.
-The dream comes when in your reality an important taking on of a mature role is happening: an adult position in a profession, parental wisdom, mentorship, the recognition of yourself as the bearer of some gift, ability, talent.
-The Healer shows: you are no longer the one who receives protection; you are the one who can give it.
+On this shoulder your Healer takes up the gesture — the part that understands that strength is passed from hand to hand, and that to accept it is both honor and responsibility.
+The dream comes when in your reality an important taking-on of a mature role is happening: an adult position in a profession, parental wisdom, mentorship, the recognition of yourself as the bearer of some gift, ability, talent.
+The Healer shows you that you are no longer the one who receives protection; you are the one who can give it.

-If a familiar teacher hands it to you — you have a mature confirmation of your path, and it is worth giving it room in your sense of self.
-If a stranger, but a solemn one, hands it — in reality you are entering a role you did not expect, and this is a step.
-If, when accepting, the sword turns out to be light — you are already ready, and it is worth ceasing to doubt.
+If a familiar teacher hands it to you, you have a mature confirmation of your path, and it is worth giving it room in your sense of self.
+If a stranger hands it, but a solemn one, in reality you are entering a role you did not expect, and this is a step.
+If, in the moment of accepting, the sword turns out to be light, you are already ready, and it is worth ceasing to doubt.
 On the soft side of being handed something essential, the dream gives someone giving you milk — the blade replaced by a cup, the same gesture of reception preserved.

 Ask yourself: “Which mature role or gift is now being ‘handed’ to me in my life — and am I obstructing the acceptance, looking for proof that ‘I have not yet earned it’?”